Program

 Admissions Pathways and Requirements

-As a Northeastern undergraduate student, you may also be able to take advantage of the Double Husky Scholarship when enrolling in the DPT program, which offers a 25% tuition discount.
+As a Northeastern undergraduate student, you will be able to take advantage of the Double Husky Scholarship when enrolling in the DPT program, which offers a 25% tuition discount to enrolling students who have already completed a Northeastern degree.
 If you have questions, please reach out to Elsie Holaday, Program Manager.

 Program Prerequisites